Oracle SQL (Genius Series Book 21)

 A Technique for Handling Nulls with a NOT IN List

-BETWEEN is Inclusive
+The BETWEEN Statement is Inclusive

-NOT BETWEEN is Also Inclusive
+The NOT BETWEEN Statement is also Inclusive

 LIKE command Underscore is Wildcard for one Character

-LIKE Command on Character Data
+LIKE Command to Find Either Character

 Escape Character in the LIKE Command changes Wildcards